david618/Simulator/README.md

 - Gets counts for the satellites-in topic
 - The sample rate is set to 60; which is 60 seconds
 - At or around Kafka 0.10.x; when starting the tool displays a bunch of what looks like INFO messages from logger; if you append a redirect for error messages (e.g.  2>stderr.txt) to the command the messages will be hidden.
 Tried to configure logger for the tool but it did not help with these Error messages.

+### com.esri.simulator.Tcp

+$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Tcp

+Usage: Tcp &lt;server&gt; &lt;port&gt; &lt;file&gt; &lt;rate&gt; &lt;numrecords&gt;
+- Sends lines from file to the specified server and port.
+- The simulator tries to send numrecords at rate requested.
+- During the run the simulator counts the records and actual rate it was able to send and outputs that to the screen.
+- There is a limit to the rate Tcp can achieve; which depends on hardware and network speed; Memmory seems to be a big limiter on max speed (on i7 computer with 16G of memory max rate was around 150,000/s)
+- There is also a limit on the size of the file.
+I was able to run with a file containing 5 Million (~100 byte) lines; however, it would not load a 10 Million line file.

 ### com.esri.simulator.TcpSink